 Director of Connectional Resources

 I am not an attorney, and I am not providing legal advice on this matter.
-My goal is to provide an awareness of potential pitfalls.
+I am simply trying to bring it to your attention.

 We are offering clergy and church workshops in February where this and many other topics relevant to your church will be covered.
 Frank Sommerville, a local attorney and CPA, will present this workshop.
 He, along with his wife, Elaine, specialize in church law and clergy tax law.
 Sommerville has presented seminars on nonprofit taxation since 1981.
 He regularly assists churches in preventing litigation.

 With his significant contributions to the church administration profession, he was inducted into the National Association for Church Business Administration Hall of Fame in 2003.
 In 2005, 2006 and 2007, The Church Report, a magazine serving larger churches, named Sommerville as one of the 50 most influential Christians in America.
 In 2011, the Evangelical Council for Financial Accountability named him to its panel of legal experts to assist Senator Grassley and ECFA’s Commission for Accountability and Policy for Religious Organizations.
 He is an excellent presenter and much-sought after speaker.
 To register for this conference, click here.

 I look forward to seeing you at one of these informative workshops in February.